Rotate your phone

 Describe it, flash it, read the logs, demo it.
 Mentors are here if you get stuck.

-Ethan Lee + Abhay
+Ethan + Abhay

 Hosted by the Cursor community